OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Trust Issues.md

 The advent of Generative AI raises a series of important questions related to trust, including:

 - Can I Trust GenAI's Answers?
+- Can Our Clients Trust GenAI's Answers?
+- Is GenAI Stealing All Our Ideas?
 - Will GenAI Take My Job?
+- Should I Tell Anyone I'm Using GenAI?
+-

 Answers: